hugokindel/saturnd/README.md

 send commands to it using `./cassini`, to know what you can do precisely, run the `./cassini -h`.

+# Architecture

+The architecture of this project can be found in `ARCHITECTURE.md` (written in french).

 ## Contributors

 - [KINDEL Hugo](https://gaufre.informatique.univ-paris-diderot.fr/hugokindel)